Unincorporated Rural Community Plans

 Labish Village is located adjacent to Highway 99E between Salem and Brooks.
 It is composed of two abutting subdivisions: Labish Village, a 130-lot development platted in 1948, and Helton Tracts, a 31-lot subdivision platted in 1956.
 The size of the lots in these subdivisions range from 7,000 to 13,000 square feet.
 Land uses are predominantly residential, with some commercial use along the highway.
 The two subdivisions each have their own water system, and sewage service was extended to the development in the mid-1970s for health reasons.
 There is infill potential on existing lots in this community since adequate services exist.
 However, the entire area is already divided into small lots so no further division of land is forthcoming.

 Macleay is centered on an 1884 town plat adjacent to what is now the Southern Pacific Railroad.
 There are commercial and public uses serving the community and the surrounding rural area.
 No water or sewer service is available.
 There is a large residential exception area adjacent to Macleay, but only the core enclave is considered part of the community.

-The provision of water and other public services in this community should be accomplished on a coordinated basis considering the service needs of both the urban and rural development areas in Lyons and Mehama.
-Rural densities should be maintained outside the urban growth boundary by requiring residential parcels of more than one acre and by maintaining only the present rural level of commercial and industrial activity.
+Provision of water and other public services should be done on a coordinated basis considering needs of the urban and rural development areas.
+Rural densities should be maintained outside the urban growth boundary.
+This is done by requiring residential parcels of more than one acre and by maintaining present rural levels of commercial and industrial activity.
 Basic public services such as schools, fire and police protection provided outside the urban growth boundary should continue at levels adequate to meet rural needs.
 However, it may be appropriate for the District to provide water service within the designated rural development area.